cabforum/smime/SBR.md

 ### 9.4.2 Information treated as private

 The CA or RA SHALL treat all personal information about an Individual that is not publicly available in the contents of a Certificate as private information.
-This includes information that links a `subject:pseudonym` to the real identity of the Subject Individual.
+This includes information that links a Pseudonym to the real identity of the Subject Individual.

 ### 9.4.3 Information not deemed private